 By default, the Kali Linux NanoPi NEO Plus2 image contains the kali-linux-default metapackage similar to most other platforms.
 If you wish to install extra tools please refer to our metapackages page.

-Kali on NanoPi NEO Plus2 microSD card - User Instructions
+Kali on NanoPi NEO Plus2 - User Instructions

-To install a pre-built image of the standard build of Kali Linux on your NanoPi NEO Plus2, follow these instructions:
+To install Kali on your NanoPi NEO Plus2, follow these instructions:

 - Get a fast microSD card with at least 16GB capacity.
 Class 10 cards are highly recommended.